Criticism of marriage

-Criticisms of marriage are arguments against the practical or moral value of the institution of matrimony or particular forms of matrimony.
-These have included the effects that marriage has on individual liberty, equality between the sexes, the relation between marriage and violence, philosophical questions about how much control can a government have over its population, the amount of control a person has over another, the financial risk when measured against the divorce rate, and questioning of the necessity to have a relationship sanctioned by government or religious authorities.
+Criticisms of marriage are arguments against the practical or moral value of the institution of marriage or particular forms of matrimony.
+These have included the effects that marriage has on individual liberty, equality between the sexes, the relationship between marriage and violence, philosophical questions about how much control can a government have over its population, the amount of control a person has over another, the financial risk when measured against alternatives and divorce, and questioning of the necessity to have a relationship sanctioned by government or religious authorities.